meetar/fjord.style/_posts/2023-10-02-the-prototype-trap.md

 Partially, I think this is down to the expectations of developers.
 I didn't try to re-implement an old project (although that would be interesting, hm).
 I wanted to try something new and shiny.
 I understand that in this, I am not alone.
 And it had been awhile since I had worked in WebGL directly – I've drifted away from the world of graphics development, and I wanted to see what the kids are using these days, and what one aspect of the future might look like.

 Also I wanted to try an idea for a shader I'd first had many years ago, to fake internal imperfections by perturbing texture lookup coordinates.
 I'll explain this in detail eventually, and link to it here when I do.
-(No link yet.)
+(Here's the explanation: [Part I](/going-into-depth) – [Part II](/parallax-shift).)

 ---